If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 R.I.P.
 Old Taito

 Taito's "new", modern logo.
-This would have been the first game to feature the new logo, but for some reason, it was never implemented and they went with the old one instead.
+This would have been the first game to feature the new logo, but for some reason, it was not implemented and they went with the old one instead.
 This logo would eventually debut in Chase H.Q., almost a year after this game (though Taito had plans to introduce it earlier).

 R.I.P.
 Big Old Taito (B.O.T.)